ovidiuch/react-redux-layout/README.md

 A classic example is [scaling the font size to parent width.](http://stackoverflow.com/questions/16056591/font-scaling-based-on-width-of-container#comment29460412_19814948) This **can** be done traditionally using viewport-percentage lengths.
 But what if:

-1. You want to scale `border-width` instead, ensure the value is a multiplier or 2 and constrain it between min/max values?
+1. We want to scale `border-width` instead, ensure the value is a multiplier or 2 and constrain it between min/max values?
 2. The parent is a cell in a grid with a dynamic number of columns?
 Depending on run time data, the parent might be `50vw` (two columns) or `25vw` (four columns).
 Or maybe those columns are actually resizable panes.

-Whether you need to **scale values using custom functions** (1) or **adapt layout to user data** (2), sooner or later media queries and classes will not be enough.
+Whether we need to **scale values using custom functions** (1) or **adapt layout to user data** (2), sooner or later media queries and classes will not be enough.

-I say "high level CSS" because you can always go rogue and compute each value by hand.
+I say "high level CSS" because we can always go rogue and compute each value by hand.
+We can **derive our layout from the viewport size**, trickling CSS attributes down the component hierarchy.
 This is precisely what react-redux-layout is about!

 ## How does this work?

 First and foremost, this is **not another CSS-in-JS alternative!** It is complementary to [existing tools](https://github.com/MicheleBertoli/css-in-js#features).
 It might be helpful to separate styles as:

 1. **Static styles.** Nothing changes here.
-You can set these via CSS/LESS/SASS imports, styled-jsx, styled-components, etc.
+Continue to set these via plain imports, css-modules, glamor, styled-jsx, styled-components, etc.
-2. **Dynamic styles.** While the values will be computed via react-redux-layout, how you apply them is up to you.
-Plain object literals should be enough, but you can also use jsxstyle or any other lib that supports object literals (e.g. glamor).
+2. **Dynamic styles.** While the values are computed via react-redux-layout, how to assign them to elements is errbody's bidness. `style` object literals might suffice, but we can also pass the style values to something like jsxstyle or as styled-components props.

 Now that we got that out of the way, let's get to the fun part: **Piggybacking Redux!**

-> Warning: React and Redux knowledge required.
+> Warning: React and Redux knowledge required 🤓

 ### 1. Register layout reducer and init layout listener